terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/all-combined/README.md

 This end-to-end example performs the following actions
 - Loads an existing resource group or creates a new one
-- Provisions a standard GoldenEye OCP infrastructure with VPC, COS instance and an OpenShift cluster
+- Provisions a OCP infrastructure with VPC, COS instance and an OpenShift cluster
 - Configures an hybrid ESO configuration with a set of different stores to cover use-cases
   - a ClusterSecretStore with API key authentication
   - a ClusterSecretStore with Trusted profile authentication